LinoSchmidt/StickExporterTX/README.md

 ## Quick Start Guide

-To log your sticks on every model, go to `settings -> global functions` in your RC Controller.
+To log your sticks on each model, go to `settings -> global functions` in your RC controller.

 ![global-functions](readme/pictures/global-functions.bmp)

-There you can choose one of the empty fields and edit it.
+There you can select and edit one of the empty fields.
-For `Switch` you choose the one, who should activate the logging.
-For example, you can set it to the arm switch of your drone so that it is logging as long as the drone is armed.
+With `Switch` you select the one that should activate logging.
+For example, you can set your drone's arm switch to log it as long as the drone is armed.
-`Func` must be set to `SD Logs` and with `Value` you should take the lowest in order to create a smoother animation.
+`Func` must be set to `SD Logs` and `Value` should be as low as possible to get a smoother animation.

 ![function-edit](readme/pictures/function-edit.bmp)

-If you want to set up logging for one model only, go to `model -> special functions` in your RC Controller and repeat the previous step.
+If you only want to set up logging for one model, go to `model -> special functions` in your RC controller and repeat the previous step.

 ![special-functions](readme/pictures/special-functions.bmp)